sandrinok/web2llm/README.md

 # llm2webui

-A simple yet powerful tool to transform LLM (Large Language Models) into interactive web-based interfaces.
+A simple yet powerful tool to use LLM (Large Language Models) into advanced AI web scrapers.
 This project leverages the capabilities of the open-source libraries [Ollama](https://ollama.ai/) and [ScrapeAI](https://scrapeai.com/) to deliver seamless integration and functionality.

 ## Features